30 years in: Quo vadis generalized uncertainty principle?: Open problems

-This finding dates back to 2011.
-We thus see that, while the constraint proves that low-energy measurements can be competitive in terms of precision -- it corresponds to the scales accessed at the LHC \cite{Evans:2008zzb} -- it has not been improved upon in more than 10 years.
-The road to Planckian precision remains long, and the field is in dire need for new ideas to make progress.\footnote{A recent investigation \cite{Addazi:2020tri} on modifications of the Pauli exclusion principle may be going into this direction.
-However, it has not been explicitly shown that GUPs necessarily imply such modifications.}
+It is worth observing that the above bound corresponds to the scales accessed at the LHC \cite{Evans:2008zzb}.
+The road to Planckian precision remains long, and the field is in dire need for new ideas to make progress.
+Here, the synthesis of the GUP and other approaches in quantum gravity phenomenology could be of use.
+For instance, the transfer of constraints on MDRs from time-of-flight measurements implies the bound